 We absolutely love the idea of sweet, simple relationship rituals.
 Things like this are grounding and help generate little moments of happiness and connection every time you do them.
 These are extremely personal and so will vary from couple to couple and lifestyle to lifestyle.

 A few examples?
 Enjoying your coffee together in bed every morning.
 Have a 30-second kiss each day.
-Write one another a weekly love letter.
+Write one another a weekly love letter (or open when letters).
 Check out more of our recommended relationship rituals here.

 Share your gratitude daily